Enter to win a $5,000 scholarship!

 Ashley Kollme, a former admissions officer at Davidson College, adds, “In this age when helicopter parents are doing so much for their children, it truly stands out to admissions officers when students drive the process themselves.”

 Ultimately, an admissions officer’s goal is to find the fit between students and their school.
-Avoid these common pitfalls and you’ll help give yourself a better chance at showing a school who you are and how you’d add to their campus.
+Avoid these common pitfalls and application mistakes to make sure your application stands out in all the right ways.